30 Days in Atlanta: Critical reception

 The film was well received by the general audience, but was met with mixed to negative critical reviews.
-Most critics note that the comedy in the film is filled with cliches and stereotypes, and that the film seems like a remake of Osuofia in London (2003), the Jenifa franchise, or a hybrid of both.
+Most critics note that the film's comedy was filled with clichés and stereotype, and that the film seemed like a remake of Osuofia in London (2003), the Jenifa franchise, or a hybrid of both.

 Nollywood Reinvented gave a 24% rating, commenting: "For the length of the approximately 2hr long movie, there was a competent joke in every part for at least the first hour and a half.
 But that's about where the greatness of the movie begins and ends.
 There is hardly any originality or attempt to make it less predictable".
-The Daily Independent comments that the comedy in the film is filled with clichés and stereotypes, but a proper story eventually emerge.
-It concludes that "he [Ayo Makun] has sent a strong message with this effort that a good quality comedy film can be made".
-Wilfred Okiche of YNaija cited that the film has "filmmaking errors and production glitches", but admits to the film being funny.
-He says Ayo Makun isn't "a rounded actor", calls the film an hybrid of Osuofia in London (2003) and The Return of Jenifa (2011), and concludes: "...there is no single, continuous plot but a series of sketches and happenstances cobbled together to make up a movie.
-The pacing moves breezingly[sic] enough to obscure the lack of a substantial story but it does little to hide the deficiency with continuity as the scenes just clash noisily into the other.
-The jokes are gold—though failing unsurprisingly only when AY attempts stand up.
-30 Days in Atlanta is funny, but poorly made".
+The Daily Independent commented that the comedy in the film is filled with clichés and stereotypes, but a proper story eventually emerged.
+It concluded that "he [Ayo Makun] has sent a strong message with this effort that a good quality comedy film can be made".
+Wilfred Okiche of YNaija cited that the film has "filmmaking errors and production glitches", bt admits to the film being funny.
+He says Ayo Makun isn't "a rounded actor", calls the film a hybrid of Osuofia in London (2003) and The Return of Jenifa (2011), and concludes: "...there is no single, continuous plot but a series of sketches and happenstances cobbled together to make up a movie.
+The pacing moves breezingly[sic] enough to obscure the lack of a substantial story but, it does little to hide the deficiency with continuity as the scenes just clash noisily into theeachher.
+The jokes are gold—though failing unsurprisingly only when AY attempts stand up- 30 Days in Atlanta is funny, bt poorly made".

 Today's Woman magazine gave the film 3 out of 5 stars, commenting: "The beginning scenes were cliche, predictable and reminded me a little too much of Osuofia in London.
-However, once we passed this phase, the movie was in actual fact hilarious.
+However, once we passed this phase, the movie was in, actual fact, hilarious.
 Babatunde Lasaki on 360Nobs gave 6 out of 10 stars and comments: "A usual story retold in an unusually funny manner.
 Definitely not a contender for innovation or ingenuity, but I will say a comic relief from the many bland productions of 2014.
 30 Days in Atlanta is a fine movie, not a MUST see, but definitely worth two hours of comedic fun.
 Obehi Bassey of True Nollywood Stories states that Ayo Makun's acting skills is non-existent, says the film is needlessly dragged, but concludes: "30 days in Atlanta remains a movie worth seeing.
 Entertaining from the get go, it doesn't let go.
 It's a comedy that is funny without being annoying and melodramatic.
 Plus it has some really memorable scenes.
 Kemi Filani comments: "if you are having a bad day and you need something to get you up and alive, 30 Days in Atlanta is the movie for ya....[sic]kudos to comedian AY".